Aja was a powerful sorceress who lived in the body of a snake.

 With his virtues he began to give him gold and precious stones in payment to all his tolerance.

-Lastly, he wanted añagive a gift that would change their lives and from the union of both many descendants were born.
+Finally, he wanted to add a gift that would change their lives and from their union many descendants were born.

 Teachings of this pataki Let's learn to value people!